Nankin in Brooks County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 30° 39.754′ N, 83° 28.651′ W. Marker is in Nankin, Georgia, in Brooks County.
 Marker is on Radford Road (County Route 114) ¾ mile west of Madison Highway (Georgia Route 333), on the left when traveling west.
-Click for map.
 The marker is at the church, on a unnamed dirt road leading south from Radford Road.
+Touch for map.
 Marker is in this post office area: Quitman GA 31643, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Shiloh Methodist Church (approx. 4.4 miles away in Florida); Concord Missionary Baptist Church (approx. 5 miles away in Florida); Bethlehem Primitive Baptist Church (approx. 8.9 miles away but has been reported missing); Civil War Slave Conspiracy (approx. 9.8 miles away); Brooks County (approx. 9.8 miles away); West End Cemetery (approx. 10 miles away); St. Mary's Episcopal Church (approx. 13.8 miles away in Florida); Wardlaw-Smith-Goza Conference Center (approx. 13.9 miles away in Florida).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Shiloh Methodist Church (approx. 4.4 miles away in Florida); Concord Missionary Baptist Church (approx. 5 miles away in Florida); Bethlehem Primitive Baptist Church (was approx. 8.9 miles away but has been reported missing. ); Civil War Slave Conspiracy (approx. 9.8 miles away); Brooks County Veterans Monument (approx. 9.8 miles away); Brooks County (approx. 9.8 miles away); Our Confederate Dead (approx. 9.8 miles away); Quitman Veterans Memorial (approx. 9.8 miles away).

 Credits.
-This page originally submitted on , by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,578 times since then and 20 times this year.
-Photo 1. submitted on , by David Seibert of Sandy Springs, Georgia. • Kevin W. was the editor who published this page.
 This page was last revised on June 16, 2016.
+This page originally submitted on December 27, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,696 times since then and 3 times this year.
+Photo 1. submitted on December 27, 2008, by David Seibert of Sandy Springs, Georgia. • Kevin W. was the editor who published this page.